murarimanikanta27/murarimanikanta27/README.md

 ## 👨‍💻 About Me

 Hello!
 I'm a tech enthusiast and developer with a deep passion for robotics, IoT, and automation.
 My journey into the world of technology began with microcontrollers, where I quickly found a love for creating interactive and intelligent systems.
-I enjoy building projects that push the boundaries of what's possible, whether it's designing an obstacle-avoiding robot or developing a long-range communication system with NRF24L01 modules.
+I enjoy building projects that push the boundaries of what's possible, whether it's designing an Robots or developing a long-range communication system and etc.

 I specialize in working with Arduino and ESP32 platforms, leveraging these tools to bring ideas to life.
 My projects often involve integrating various sensors, actuators, and wireless communication technologies to create smart, responsive systems.
 For instance, I’ve developed Bluetooth-controlled cars, wireless door authentication systems, and voice-activated home automation setups that combine both hardware and software in innovative ways.